Brian Stokes Mitchell on how theater community can rebound

 AP: Do you think Broadway will reopen in May as producers have said?

 Mitchell: Will that happen in May, June, July, August?
 Who knows?
 It could be September before we get going.
 It could be next year before it gets going in full swing.
 Or it could be exactly when they say it is.
-We just don’t know more questions than answers.
+We just don’t know.
+There are more questions than answers.

 AP: How long will it take for Broadway to recover?